 Can I add an additional driver?

-Yes, most car rental Au companies will allow you to add an additional driver.
-There may be a fee for this.
+Yes, most Australia car rental companies will allow you to add an additional driver.
+There may be additional fees for this.

 Do rental cars in Australia come with manual or automatic transmission?

-You can rent a car in Australia with either manual or automatic transmission, although the majority of rentals are automatic.
-There is an option to filter your GoSee search results according to type of transmission.
+You can hire a car in Australia with either manual or automatic transmission, although the majority of rental vehicles are automatic.
+There is an option to filter your GoSee search results according to the type of transmission.

 What is the most popular car hire in Australia?

 Each traveller has different needs!
-However, a compact car or mid-sized sedan is probably the most popular Australian car hire option.
+However, an economy compact car or mid-sized sedan is probably the most popular option for a car hire in Australia.

 Where should I hire a car in Australia?

 Each state and region of Australia has unique things to offer visitors.
-For example, if you prefer to go to Myall Lakes National Park, car hire from Newcastle is a good option so you can tour around at your own pace.
-Scroll up a bit to see a list of some of the major centres and what you can explore with a rental car from each one.
+For example, if you prefer to go to Myall Lakes National Park, a hire car from Newcastle Airport is a good option so you can tour around at your own pace.
+Scroll up a bit to see a list of some of the major centres and what you can explore with a rental car AU from each one.

 What is the speed limit in Australia?

 Default and maximum speed limits are set by each state, so these may change.
-However, in most places the default speed limit for built-up or urban/suburban areas is 50 kph and the default speed limit for highways and open roads is 100 kph (some states allow up to 130 kph on specific roads).
+However, in most places, the default speed limit for built-up or urban/suburban areas is 50 kilometres per hour (or kph) and the default speed limit for highways and open roads is 100 kph (some states allow up to 130 kph on specific roads).
 For the most accurate information, always check the posted speed limit signs.